Devon Pond Plants advice on...

 Floating plants: well, just float!

 If you’re potting into aquatic baskets, use a mixture of garden soil or bagged topsoil and up to 20% of 5-10mm gravel or grit (not limestone).
 Don’t use multipurpose compost or manure – this will rot away to nothing in a stinky sludge, leaving the pots light and almost empty.
 We use mostly John Innes number 3 for marginal plants and good Devon topsoil for those like lilies that will be planted in submerged baskets.
 Top off the pot with clean 10mm gravel.
+Choose a basket that is about the same depth as the spot in which it is to be placed.
 You may consider planting in an oversized basket to obviate the need to re-pot too soon.
 Tall plants are best planted in larger baskets to avoid toppling.
 Incidentally, I’m not a great fan of the specialist aquatic composts sold in garden centres at great cost.
 The idea here is that they are low in nutrients, therefore preventing leached nutrients from causing algal blooms (pea soup) or blanket weed.
 However, my view is that there are insufficient nutrients to sustain fast growing plants, and with modern fine meshed baskets the leaching problem is greatly reduced.
 Every pond suffers to some degree from algae, but a pond planted with a good range of emergent and submerged plants will attain a balance in time.

 ENSURE THAT THE PLANTS ARE PLACED WITHIN THE DEPTH STATED ON THEIR DESCRIPTION ON THE WEBSITE.
 ERR ON THE SHALLOW SIDE IF POSSIBLE.